 Park of the Old Town Walls (Parco delle Mura Urbiche), Lecce (Italy) – As result of the excavation of the old original moat and the restoration of a surviving imposing stretch of the 16th century town walls, a new park is a further contribution to the urban green structure, as part of a larger urban regeneration taking place at the northern entrance of the city.
 The visibility of the town walls and that of the city’s skyline plays an important role in the sober design of the park, which has been updated according to the most recent archaeological excavations that have revealed the presence of a Roman road and a second Medieval moat.
-The park is connected by a cor-ten steel footbridge to the 16th century intra moenia terraced Garden of Palazzo Giaconia whose stratified charachter, after decades of abandonment, has been carefully restored with exotic and typical mediterranean plant species and the further introduction of a contemporary layer: a sensory garden.
+The park is connected by a cor-ten steel footbridge to the 16th century intra moenia terraced historical Garden of Palazzo Giaconia whose stratified charachter, after decades of abandonment, has been carefully restored with exotic and typical mediterranean plant species collections and the further introduction of a contemporary layer: a sensory garden.
 The park acts as a multifunctional public space dedicated to leisure and cultural activities, a real multi-layerd fascinating stone landscape that reveals the history of more than 2000 years of the town.
 Project in collaboration with the Municipality of Lecce (Comune di Lecce – Lavori Pubblici centro storico) – completed

 The historical Garden of Palazzo Giaconia after the reconstruction with new citrus trees, cypresses and date palms…a fascinating mixture of exotic atmospheres and Italian garden’s traditions…